oky1/React-page-transitions/README.md

 # React-page-transitions
-React page animations and transitions that is available for free to use
+React page animations and transitions that are available for free to use
 ```
 npm i && npm start
 ```
 [open localhost:3000](http://localhost:3000)